Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 1. In the JoinNow Management Portal, navigate to Identity Management > Identity Providers.

-2. Click the Edit link for the SAML application that you created earlier.
-The following screen is displayed.
+2. Click the Edit link for the SAML application that you created earlier (refer to the Creating a SAML Identity Provider in SecureW2 section).

 4. Click Add.